 For a campaign with Alpha-Bits cereal, 50 bloggers produced product reviews and shared their fall-themed and holiday snacks and activities using Alpha-Bits.
 The campaign, sharing across blogs and the influencers’ most popular social media channels, exceeded the contractual reach by 359%.

 If you’re a food brand, Thanksgiving is the optimal time of year to run Influencer Marketing.
-Think about asking our influencers to come up with unique recipes and/or creative ways to present your product!
+Think about asking our influencers to come up with unique recipes and/or creative ways to present your product with family around the dinner table during a sweet Thanksgiving Surprise!

 5. Think Outside the “Box” of Certain Platforms.